 Managed WordPress Hosting

 This type of host provider specially designed for WordPress sites can be faster than the basic shared hosting.
 It offers enhanced uptime and is more secure.
-However, due to some plugins not supported by countless provider, it can be restricted to websites that have highly customized pages via WordPress.
+However, due to some plugins not supported by countless providers, it can be restricted to websites that have highly customized pages via WordPress.